New Medicare Telehealth Rules: Key Changes and Practical Workarounds

 Established Patients

-• Waiver Period Exception: Patients who began telehealth during the waiver period (ending March 31st) are not required to have an immediate in-person visit.
+Waiver Period Exception: Patients who began telehealth during the waiver period (ending September 30th) are not required to have an immediate in-person visit.
+The 12-month period begins on the date the telehealth waiver expires, and providers have one year from that date to complete the annual in-person visit.

 New Patients

-• Visit Window: For new patients, an in-person visit must be completed within six months before or after initiating telehealth services.
+Visit Window: For new patients, an in-person visit must be completed within six months before initiating telehealth services.

 Exceptions & Alternatives

-Medicare provides flexibility when in-person visits are impractical:
+Medicare provides flexibility for established patients when in-person visits are impractical:

-• Exceptions for Annual Visits: If an in-person visit creates undue hardship (e.g., travel challenges or medical conditions), document the reason in the patient’s records.
+Exceptions for Annual Visits for Established Patients: If an in-person visit creates undue hardship (e.g., travel challenges or medical conditions), document the reason in the patient’s records.

 Documentation Best Practices